 Combine insights from all three approaches, digest them and use them to inform your work.
 Over time, you should see your hit rate increase.
-If you are interested in diving deeper into the topic of managing stakeholders, I recommend Taking People With You by David Novak (buy on Amazon - affiliate link).
+If you are interested in diving deeper into the topic of managing stakeholders, I recommend Taking People With You by David Novak.
 While it's not the most inspirational business book that I have ever read, it does an excellent job of explaining the idea of treating internal stakeholders like customers.

 5. Smash through the workload and avoid burnout

 Work-life balance, or WLB, is where Amazon often gets a bad reputation.
 You don't have to dig deep to discover current and former Amazonians complaining about long work hours, burnout and outsized expectations.
 Glassdoor, Indeed, and Blind will give you all the details.
 As much as Jeff B tries to retire the concept of work-life balance and replace it with WLH (work-life harmony), I don't think that he has been successful.